Rondelyn/CITS3403-Project/README.md

 ## Instructions for use:
 Please install the following installs:

-pip install flask
-pip install flask bi create
-pip install Sqlalchemy
-pip install Migrate
-pip install Flasklogin
-pip install Test
+Make a virtual enviroment and then install requirements.txt (using pip install -r requirements.txt) When running flask run if it doesnt work use the command python -m flask run --debug

 ## Instructions for tests: